Are Persian Cats Genetically Deformed?

 Persian cats have specific dietary needs that should be met to support their overall health and maintain a healthy weight.
 High-quality cat food that is specifically formulated for Persian cats can help meet their unique nutritional requirements.
 It is important to provide a balanced diet, avoiding excessive treats or human food that may lead to weight gain or nutritional imbalances.
 Cat owners should consult with veterinarians to determine the appropriate feeding regimen for their Persian cats.

-See also Are Persian Cats Very Active?
+See also What to Know About Persian Cats

 Exercise and enrichment for a healthy lifestyle